Hiking the Algarve | Fishermen’s Trail Part 2

-Here you’ll find days 3 to 5 of my hike on the Fishermen’s Trail.
-This is a quick guide to everywhere I slept and ate during those days.
-If you haven’t already, be sure to read Fishermen’s Trail part 1 first.
+Here you’ll find days 3 to 5 of hiking the Fishermen’s Trail in the Algarve.
+This is a quick guide to everywhere I slept and ate during the hike.
+If you haven’t already, be sure to read my recap of the Fishermen’s Trail part 1 first.

 Oh, the pain.
 Luckily, our extension from Almograve to Cavaleiro meant day three would be much shorter.
 Double lucky, because the weather was looking bleak for the afternoon.
 We said goodbye to our host and headed to Snack Bar Adélia for breakfast – average pastries, chinos and fresh squeezed orange juice for €10.
 We followed the blue and green stripe for the next 12 km (7.5 miles or so) until Zambujeira do Mar.